 - Wardrobe and tie knot must be on point.

 - You’re on TV, look sharp.
 I have become such a tie knot snob since getting into this business.
+The Fox/FS1 wardrobe crew spoiled me in my years doing studio work in Los Angeles, but they also made me raise my game.
 Start paying attention, whether it be sports or news, there are a lot of bad tie knots out there.
 Better effort please.
-If it’s radio sweatpants and a dirty T-shirt are allowed.
+If it’s radio, sweatpants and a dirty T-shirt are allowed.

 - Sit up straight.

-- I have bad posture and that’s not a good look on TV.
+- I can get lazy and round my shoulders and that’s not a good look on TV.
 When I do a studio show I actually sit at the end of the chair to keep me propped up.
 Slouching does not come across well on the screen.

 - Avoid “when I played” at all costs, sparingly mix in firsthand experiences.

 - It’s annoying, right?
 As an analyst you are undoubtedly going to refer to experiences you have had over the course of your career and they absolutely can be relevant to the moment.
 However, I try to pick my spots the best I can and not do it too often.
-It can be a tough listen when it’s more about when you played and it becomes about you than what’s actually happening on the field.
+It can be a tough listen when it becomes more about when you played and less about what’s actually happening on the field.

 - Listen to your partner(s), respond when it feels right, don’t force it.